 What to bring

 Okay, so this is super obvious.
-We hope you pretty much bring your wallet with you everywhere in this day and age except perhaps the Jell-O wrestling ring, which frankly, is a place you shouldn’t be anyway, with wallet or without.
-On the first day, make sure to bring your drivers license, SIN card, credit card, and about $20 cash for lunch or other nominal fees like parking if you’re driving yourself to work in the morning.
+We hope you pretty much bring your wallet with you everywhere in this day and age except perhaps the Jell-O wrestling ring, which, frankly, isn't a place you should be, with wallet or without.
+On the first day, make sure to bring your drivers license, SSN card, credit card, and about $20 cash for lunch or other nominal fees like parking if you’re driving yourself to work in the morning.

 Remember that scene in The Devil Wears Prada where Meryl Streep tells Anne Hathaway to fetch 10-or-15 skirts from Calvin Klein, and to make sure they have Pier 59 at 8 a.m. the next day, and to remind Jocelyn of those satchels that Marc is doing in the Pony, and oh, by the way, did Demarchelier confirm?
 Bring a notebook!
 It’ll be your back-up memory.

 Bring your own pen.
 In fact, bring more than one lest the first one stop working and you have to resort to signing your name on some official document in an eyebrow pencil you just dug from the bottom of your purse.
 Not profesh.

 4. A water bottle

 Staying hydrated is a central component to mental agility and performance, two key elements to a successful first day on the job.
 Form the habit early and bring a water bottle to your internship on the first day.